damonallison/python-examples/edu/causal-ml.md

     * Split into train / test allows us to verify the trained model on new data. and iterate coefficients in attempt to reduce error.
     * Prefer stratified splitting, especially w/ smaller data sets.

+## Chapter 2: Causal Inference via Randomized Experiments

+* RCT = Randomized Controlled Trial (treatment / non-treatment groups)
+* ATE = Average Treatment Effect (causal effect)

+RCTs are also called A/B tests.

+Random assignment to treatment or control groups elimninates selection bias.
+RCTs are used everywhere.
+You need to make sure your selection is truly random.
+For example, dropping data with missing values may impact randomness (a certain popluation is impacted more than another).

+For example, maybe women don't typically answer a survey question.
+Removing samples missing that answer makes the sample more male.

+### Limitations to RCTs

+* Externalities - the outcomes of one group should not be impacted by treating another group.
+For example, if a large group takes a COVID vaccine, the control group may show less COVID due to the fact the vaccine was effective and the control group was less exposed to COVID.